-Rowville Zone Substation (RVE): to maintain compliance at FGY it is proposed to establish a new non-REFCL Rowville Zone Substation (RVE) by November 2021 at an estimated cost of \$22.6 million.
+Rowville Zone Substation (RVE): to maintain compliance at FGY, it was determined to establish a new non-REFCL Rowville Zone Substation (RVE) by March 2022 at an estimated cost of \$22.6 million.
 This option includes feeder transfers from FGY to RVE.